 Have you adapted to the internet recording everything and forgetting nothing?

 With the increasing number of constituencies using the internet to find information, are you doing online reputation management?
 Do you know what your employees, customers or the public at large write about you online?
-If not, it's high time you look into this aspect of our online world.
-The World Economic Forum recognized the importance of doing so by naming one online reputation management company as one of the 31 Technology Pioneers for 2011.
+If not, it’s high time you look into this aspect of our online world.
+The World Economic Forum recognized the importance of doing so by naming one online reputation management company as one of the 31 Technology Pioneers already in 2011.
 Through proprietary technology they enable companies to monitor the web, delete information, and control how they look when searched online.
 If necessary, use one of those companies.

 The tools are there, so what are you waiting for?
 Someone to get a negative article about you published online?
 That people bent on revenge should have this kind of power is in my opinion completely wrong.
 But that’s unfortunately the way it is so, like it or not, it’s time to start contemplating how we should live our lives in a world where the internet records everything and forgets nothing.
 There are software that enable companies to see everything a person does online, including on social media.
 And once that kind of software is widely used the tables will be turned and revengeful people will find their online reputation ruined.
 They will not be able to get a job and people will be reluctant to do business with them.
 Presumably that will make such people think twice before trying to harm someone online.
 But until then, invest in internal communication and customer service to make sure your customers and employees are happy.
 It’s a small expense compared to a bad reputation online.